ksmithut/skyway/README.md

 An express routing library that leverages swagger (open api) definitions to validate incoming and outgoing data.

-Note: This is a pre 1.0.0 version.
-Although I will try hard to keep the API the same or similar, I will sacrifice a poor api design in favor of a simpler, clearer, and all-together better api.

 For information on the swagger api, visit the [official site](http://swagger.io/) or the
 [official spec](http://swagger.io/specification/)